How does the hybrid working model work? Updated [2024]

 Cost-effective for employees and employers

 For employees, working from the office can be expensive.
 From the money spent on commuting (including travel passes for trains and buses and petrol, maintenance, and insurance for cars) to the price of buying lunches and workwear, the price of office working can add up rapidly.
-In fact, research has found that employees save nearly £500 a month by working remotely
+In fact, research has found that employees save nearly £500 a month by working remotely.

 Can finances have an impact on team members' performance?
 Absolutely.
 One report by HR leaders SHRM found that 80% of employers reported that financial stress was lowering their employees' performance levels, costing businesses nearly half a trillion dollars each year.
 Saving money on commuting and other workplace costs means that your employees can feel less stressed about finances, improving their health and performance.

 In addition to this, employers can save money with hybrid work in a number of ways.
-Perhaps adopting a hybrid work model allows your business to downsize into a flexible managed office or co-working space and pay less rent; maybe it means reduced energy costs for lighting and heating the workplace every day of the workweek.
+Adopting a hybrid work model allows your business to downsize into a flexible managed office or co-working space and pay less rent; maybe it means reduced energy costs for lighting and heating the workplace every day of the workweek.
 It has even been estimated that each person who works remotely for half of the week allows their organisation to save an average of $11,000!

 The bottom line: hybrid working can be better for everyone's budgets.